 Can I direct my sump-pump discharge to the sidewalk or street?

 Who is responsible for keeping the sidewalk clear of overgrown bushes and trees?

-Section 9-1H-2.2 of the municipal code states that the property owner must maintain the public way in a safe condition for pedestrians, free of all obstructions, excavations, tall grass, weeds, trash, debris or other substances or materials which may interfere with the free use of such passageways by the public; and from all trees and bushes interfering with the free use of sidewalks.
+The property owner must maintain the public way in a safe condition for pedestrians, free of all obstructions, excavations, tall grass, weeds, trash, debris or other substances or materials which may interfere with the free use of such passageways by the public; and from all trees and bushes interfering with the free use of sidewalks.

 How do I report graffiti?

 If you see graffiti on public property in Naperville, please call Police Dispatch at (630) 420-6147, and file a police report with the location of the graffiti.
 Once the report is filed, it will be routed to the appropriate department for removal.